-9 4.5 Extensions
+13 4.5 Extensions

-10 This Standard does not define a specific set of attributes per component.
-As such, the semantics of the data 11 attributes these elements do contain must necessarily be ambiguous, hampering the interpretation of that 12 data.
+This Standard does not define a specific set of attributes per component.
+As such, the semantics of the data attributes these elements do contain may necessarily be ambiguous, hampering the interpretation of that data.

-13 This ambiguity is resolved by the concept of extensions in this Standard.
-An extension defines for every 14 type of component a (possibly empty) set of attributes.
-The extension provides points of reference for 15 interpreting these attributes, and, thus, their components.
-Extensions therefore are primarily a vehicle for 16 attaching semantics to a set of defined attributes per component.
+This ambiguity is resolved by the concept of extensions in this Standard.
+An extension defines for every type of component a (possibly empty) set of attributes.
+The extension provides points of reference for interpreting these attributes, and, thus, their components.
+Extensions therefore are primarily a vehicle for attaching semantics to a set of defined attributes per component.

-17 Extensions have many possible uses.
-One important use is to introduce a set of commonly understood 18 attributes which are vital for a specific perspective or dimension of event log analysis (and which may even

-19 not have been foreseen at the time of developing this Standard).
-See Clause 7 for the current set of standard 20 extensions.
+Extensions have many possible uses.
+One important use is to introduce a set of commonly understood attributes which are vital for a specific perspective or dimension of event log analysis (and which may even not have been foreseen at the time of developing this Standard).
+See Clause 7 for the current set of standard extensions.

-21 Other uses include the definition of generally-understood attributes for a specific application domain (for 22 example, medical attributes for hospital processes), or for supporting special features or requirements of a 23 specific application.
+Other uses include the definition of generally-understood attributes for a specific application domain (for example, medical attributes for hospital processes), or for supporting special features or requirements of a specific application.

-24 An extension shall have a descriptive name, a prefix, and a URI.
-The prefix is the prefix of all attributes 25 defined by the extension.
-This means, the keys of all attributes defined by the extension will be prepended 26 with this prefix and colon separation character (like a namespace in XML).
-The URI is a unique URI which 27 points to the definition of the extension.
+An extension shall have a descriptive name, a prefix, and a URI.
+The prefix is the prefix of all attributes defined by the extension.
+This means, the keys of all attributes defined by the extension shall be prepended with this prefix and colon separation character (like a namespace in XML).
+The URI is a unique URI which points to the definition of the extension.

-28 The definition of the extension shall contain for every component a (possibly empty) list of attribute 29 declarations.
-An attribute declaration shall contain the key of the attribute, the datatype of the attribute, and 30 a (possible empty) list of aliases.
-An alias shall contain the descriptive text for the attribute (that is, the 31 commonly understood semantics for the attribute) and the language code of the language of this descriptive 32 text.
+The definition of the extension shall contain for every component a (possibly empty) list of attribute declarations.
+An attribute declaration shall contain the key of the attribute, the datatype of the attribute and declarations.
+An attribute declaration shall contain the key of the attribute, the datatype of the attribute, and a (possible empty) list of aliases.
+An alias shall contain the descriptive text for the attribute (that is, the commonly understood semantics for the attribute) and the language code of the language of this descriptive